-While the Iberians were expert metalworkers, and developed distinctive geometric patterns for their ceramics, it is their Stone and bronze sculptures that claim our historians imaginations.
+While the Iberians were expert metalworkers, and developed distinctive geometric patterns for their ceramics, it is their Stone and bronze sculptures that claim the imagination.
 Classified into Southern, Western, Central and Levantine, these regional styles are a melting pot of Egyptian, Greek, Phoenecian Assyrian and Hittite influences.

 The most well-documented style is the Levantine, exemplified by the striking Lady of Elche.
-There are some 670 Levantine sculptures in collections around the world that share an unusual blend of Greek and Egyptian influence, like the Bicha de Balazote and the Sphinx of Agost.
-The Southern and Western Iberian sculptors were preoccupied with funerary art, like the Lady of Baza, a seated figure with a pocket thought to have contained cremated remains.
+670 Levantine sculptures live in collections around the world and share an unusual blend of Greek and Egyptian influence, like the Bicha de Balazote and the Sphinx of Agost.
+The Southern and Western Iberian sculptors were preoccupied with funerary art, like the Lady of Baza, a seated figure with a pocket to hold cremated remains.
 Sculptures from the Central region were often worked in granite, most famously the Bulls of Guisando.